 He put on a burst of speed, drew his sword, and ignored the pain that burst through his chest.
 As he entered the clearing, the Beowolf snapped its head about, only to receive Jaune's shield in its jaw.
 It yelped and stumbled back, stunned.
 That was all the time Jaune needed to drive his sword through its neck.
 The body slumped to the ground.
 The head sagged to the side, hanging on half severed muscle and flesh.

 The hairs on the back of his neck stood up.
 He rolled to the left just as a set of powerful jaws closed in on where his neck had been.
 The beast lunged at him.
 He angled his shield so the wolf would slam into the sturdy metal.
 He timed his movements, and lashed out his arm, bashing the beast's head.
-He leapt into the air and brought his sword arm down.
+He leaped into the air and brought his sword arm down.
 He plunged the blade into the soft neck flesh of the beast, and watched as its burning eyes dimmed and extinguished.

 Jaune wheeled around looking for more danger, but all he found was a girl bathed in white light.
 She was standing about halfway across the field, her rapier held in a relaxed position in her left hand.
 Her luminous sky blue eyes regarded him steadily.
 He relaxed his stance, panting hard, and made his way over to her.

-As he approached, she seemed to become smaller and smaller, until he came to a stop in front of her, and she was a good half a head shorter than him.
+As he approached, she seemed to become smaller and smaller, until he came to a stop in front of her, and she was a good head shorter than him.
 Funny, I thought she was taller.

 They held each other's gaze.
 Weiss cocked her head to the side and Jaune gave her a friendly smile.
 A delicate tiara perched on the side of her head, like icicles.
 Her thin rectangular earrings glinted in the sunlight.
 And the stone in her necklace shimmered as the thin silver chain embraced her neck jealously.